Geotechcompany/SpareFinder.org/CREW_ANALYSIS_QUICKSTART.md

 ## 🎉 That's It!

-You now have a fully functional real-time Deep Research progress tracker!
+You now have a fully functional real-time SpareFinder Research progress tracker!
 Users can start an analysis and watch it progress in the History page, providing a professional and seamless experience.

 ---